anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Last Sunday after Trinity if observed as Bible Sunday

+Year A

+* **Nehemiah 8.1-4a [5-6] 8-12** is about 'the book of the law of Moses' being read and being understood by the people.
+* **Psalm 119.9-16** is about delighting in God's words and commandments.
+* **Colossians 3.12-17** says, 'Let the word of Christ dwell in you richly'.
+* **Matthew 24.30-35** has Jesus saying, 'Heaven and earth will pass away, but my words will not pass away.'

 Year C

 * **Isaiah 45.22-25** has God saying, 'from my mouth has gone forth in righteousness a word that shall not return'.